Controversial display shows at what level each offender is rated; low, medium or high, at what threat they may offend again.

 Title XX of the tribe's Law and Order Code was adopted in April 2010 and closely follows the federal registration and notification act, and Spirit Lake maintains its own sex offender registry on the tribe's website.

-Page 2 of 2 - A high-risk offender is one whom authorities believe is most likely to reoffend.
+A high-risk offender is one whom authorities believe is most likely to reoffend.

 The best-known example regionally is Alfonso Rodriguez Jr., convicted just months after his release from prison of the 2003 rape and killing of University of North Dakota student Dru Sjodin.
 He was sentenced to die and is in a federal prison pending the last of his appeals.
 The high-profile case led to major changes in how North Dakota and Minnesota handle sex offenders, and the national sex offender website is named in remembrance of Sjodin.